Skip to content

 It should take ~7-8 minutes for the state sync to execute.

-Add the following functions to check (a) number of sent states from Sender and (b) Last received state on Receiver.
+Add the following functions to check the number of sent states from sender, and the last received state on the receiver contract.

 // check `states` variable on sender